mrniceguy127/mrniceguy127/README.md

 UPDATE 12/08/2020
 - I'm currently trying to improve my proficiency in C# (taking a small break though).
-- Ideas brewing related to some CPU stuff again (MIPS implementation?)
 - Ideas also brewing related to RetroArch, though I'm not certain yet.
 - mandelbrot-gen temporarily on hold.
 - Basically just trying to figure out what I want to do for my next project.